 Skip to main content

-This guide will walk you through a comprehensive workflow for adding, evaluating, and removing trading pairs using AutoConfig.
+This guide covers a workflow for adding, evaluating, and removing trading pairs with AutoConfig.

 Before You Start